Patricia Gets Her Man

 Patricia Gets Her Man is a 1937 British romantic comedy film directed by Reginald Purdell and starring Hans Söhnker, Lesley Brook and Edwin Styles.
-The screenplay concerns a woman who attempts to attract a film star.

-It was made at Teddington Studios as a quota quickie by Warner Brothers.
+It was written by Maurice L. Kusell and Max Merrit, based on their story "Love's Journey", and made at Teddington Studios as a quota quickie by Warner Brothers.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot summary

 In an effort to attract a film star a woman pays another man to pretend to be a suitor in order to provoke jealously in the star.
 However, she soon begins to fall in love with her hired partner.